 Pontotoc is a ghost town in Texas, USA which was abandoned in 1947.
 The state of Texas is home to a number of ghost towns, once bustling during the days of the old west but since forgotten as the cowboys became a thing of the past.
 Many of these towns, such as Bodie in California and Barkerville in Canada, can still be seen, some even preserved in a state similar to what they were during the days of the Wild West, while some such as this one are mainly just ruins, although surprisingly, some people still live there.

 The ghost town of Pontotoc is located of the Texas 71 highway in Mason County, about an hour north of Fredericksburg.
+Austin is the nearest major city.
 At one stage it was on the cusp of being a Texas boom town but through a number of unfortunate events, it became deserted.
 The town was established in 1878, although was first settled in 1859.
-The San Fernando Academy opened in 1882.
-Just 5 years later, most of the town was wiped out by typhoid.
-The academy became a public school and shut in 1927.
-The planned railroads never materialised and a fire which began in the theatre in 1947 destroyed most of the buildings.
-The town lay nearly abandoned for years, with only a small population remaining.
+M. Robert Kidd opened the first general store and gave the town its name.
+He was originally from Pontotoc, Mississippi.

 Location: Pontotoc, Texas